 Whatever kind of copywriting job you have in mind, you’ll need some way of proving that you’re good at writing and demonstrating the breadth of your writing skills.
 Getting started as a copywriter is much more about gaining experience than it is about gaining qualifications, and when you come to apply for jobs or freelance work, you’ll usually find that employers and clients are most interested in reading some examples of work you’ve done.
 These are some good ways to start building up your copywriting portfolio:

-- Start your own website or blog – setting up your own blog and writing about something you enjoy is a great way to start showcasing your skills.
-For more advice on getting online, click here.
+- Start your own website or blog – setting up your own blog and writing about something you enjoy is a great way to start showcasing your skills

 You’ll be needing somewhere to store your portfolio, and the best option is to dedicate a section of your own website or blog to showcase samples of your work; research shows that an online portfolio can make a difference at interview.
-For more inspiration, take a look at these four beautifully designed portfolio sites and find out how to create an effective portfolio site.
+For more inspiration, take a look at these four beautifully designed portfolio sites.

 How to find a job as a copywriter